|Welcome to Kern County Animal Services |

 When an officer locates stray animals, every attempt is made to return the animals to the owner.
 When animals do not have any identification, or the owner can't be reached, the animals are impounded and taken to the shelter.

-In order to meet the sheltering needs of the unincorporated area around the City of Ridgecrest and in the Kern River Valley, KCAC has contractual service agreements with the City of Ridgecrest and a private shelter in Lake Isabella.
+In order to meet the sheltering needs of the unincorporated area around the City of Ridgecrest and in the Kern River Valley, KCAS has contractual service agreements with the City of Ridgecrest and a private shelter in Lake Isabella.

 In the United States there is a tremendous overpopulation of unwanted animals, and this is also true in Kern County.
 Every year thousands of animals are brought to the shelters that are never redeemed by their owners or adopted to new homes.
-Our program, as most animal control service programs, has far more animals coming into the shelters than we can find homes for, and we don't have the space or funds to keep all these animals.
+Our program, as most Animal Services service programs, has far more animals coming into the shelters than we can find homes for, and we don't have the space or funds to keep all these animals.

 REMEMBER: BE A RESPONSIBLE PET OWNER!

 - License your pets.

 - Spay/Neuter your pets.